Aliases for HMGB2 Gene

 GeneCards Summary for HMGB2 Gene

 HMGB2 (High Mobility Group Box 2) is a Protein Coding gene.
 Diseases associated with HMGB2 include Rheumatoid Arthritis, Systemic Juvenile.
-Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Ectoderm Differentiation.
+Among its related pathways are Ectoderm Differentiation and Apoptosis induced DNA fragmentation.
 GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
 An important paralog of this gene is HMGB1.